 2. Assess modernization options

-Once you’ve identified the problem area to be resolved, look at the various modernization options.
+Once you’ve identified the problem areas to be resolved, look at the various modernization options.
 First, let's check the different modernization options based on the ease of implementation.

 Let’s take a quick look and assess which one is easier, less risky, and the impact it will have on your system.

 1. Encapsulate.
 If your application generates excellent business value but is constrained by an outdated platform, go for this option.
-It is also known 'wrapper approach.'
-With this method, you can create a new wrapper of the layer around your existing application and enhance its capabilities with the help of APIs.
+It is also known as the 'wrapper approach.'
+With this method, you can create a new wrapper or layer around your existing application and enhance its capabilities with the help of APIs.
 It is the best way to extend the life of your current application.

 2. Rehost.
-With the help of its Lift and Shift philosophy, rehosting redeploys your application component to other infrastructure (physical, virtual, or cloud) without altering its code or features.
+With the help of its Lift and Shift philosophy, rehosting redeploys your application components to other infrastructure (physical, virtual, or cloud) without altering its code or features.

 3. Replatform.
-Migrate your app component to a new runtime platform, making minimal modifications to the code, but not the code structure or functions.
+Migrate your app components to a new runtime platform, making minimal modifications to the code, but not to the code structure or functions.

 4. Refactor.
 It restructures and optimizes the existing code of your application (but not its external behavior) to remove technical debt.
 In addition, it improves the nonfunctional attributes of the app, making it suitable for future modernization endeavors.

 5. Rearchitect.
-Here, you can materially alter the code of legacy elements to shift it to new application architecture and exploit better capabilities.
+Here, you can materially alter the code of legacy elements to shift them to new application architecture and exploit better capabilities.

 6. Rebuild.
 This is about redesigning or rewriting the app component from scratch while preserving its scope and specifications.
-Its purpose is to rebuild a legacy system from start to finish while keeping the same specs and a similar design in place and updating the critical aspects of your legacy.
+Its purpose is to rebuild a legacy system from start to finish while keeping the same specs and a similar design in place, and updating the critical aspects of your legacy system.

 7. Replace.
-If a custom solution is already available that can deliver more value, go for replacing technique.
-Remove the legacy application component altogether and replace it with a custom-made off-the-shelf solution that serves the purpose.
+If a custom solution is already available that can deliver more value, go for the replacement technique.
+Remove the legacy application component altogether and replace it with a custom-made, off-the-shelf solution that serves the purpose.

-3. Select a modernization approach that has the highest effect and value
+3. Select a modernization approach that has the highest impact and value

 The final step would be to choose the right modernization approach by mapping all the available modernization options.
 Consider their impact on legacy architecture, technology, function, costs, and risks.

-Weigh all the given options and identify how they will affect the system with less effort and still produce a maximum positive impact.
+Weigh all the given options and identify how they will affect the system with less effort while still producing maximum positive impact.

 Strategies for legacy system modernization

 There is no need to build new tech stacks for your company from scratch.
 You can stay relevant and competitive with only the required updates to your system.
-But, of course, everything depends upon what problem you're trying to solve.
+Of course, everything depends on the problem you're trying to solve.

-As you embark on the legacy modernization journey, you must follow the below-mentioned approaches.
+As you embark on the legacy modernization journey, you must follow the approaches mentioned below.

-It’s about time you start thinking of software as a strategic business tool and not just an IT thing.
+It’s about time you start thinking of software as a strategic business tool and not just an IT asset.

-It happens with a mind shift from the old way of thinking about IT applications to a new way of thinking about business systems.
+It requires a mindset shift from the old way of thinking about IT applications to a new way of thinking about business systems.
 Think about how these systems support your business.
 Which application is business-critical?
-Does it help revenue?
+Does it help generate revenue?

 2. Know which type of modernization journey you are on

-Organizations like yours can embark on a few applications or software modernization transformation journeys.
+Organizations like yours can embark on different application or software modernization transformation journeys.

 • Datacenter transformation – It involves automating data centers and migrating to the cloud.

-• DevSecOps transformation is about quickly and frequently delivering high-quality, secure, and compliant code to production.
+• DevSecOps transformation – This is about quickly and frequently delivering high-quality, secure, and compliant code to production.

-• Modernizing application architecture - It involves practices like micro-services architectures or API-first design.
+• Modernizing application architecture – This involves practices like microservices architectures or API-first design.

 3. Build a modernization timeline